ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 Alternatively, you can fork [the repository](https://github.com/ourcodingclub/CC-4-Datavis) to your own Github account and then add it as a new RStudio project by copying the HTTPS/SSH link.
 For more details on how to register on Github, download Git, sync RStudio and Github and use version control, please check out our previous <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">tutorial.</a>

-### Start downloading the files from the GitHub repo now, so that the download has finished by the time you need them.
-We will go through the coding etiquette first, so there is no need for you to open anything from the downloaded files at this stage.

 __You can copy across code from this tutorial into a blank script file for practice, or you can edit some of your own scripts.__

 <a name="sections"></a>